http4s/http4s-dom/docs/index.md

 Notably, http4s-dom can also be used to create _serverless_ apps with [Cloudflare Workers](https://workers.cloudflare.com) which have adopted the same APIs used in the browser!

+It is also possible to use the `FetchClient` in Node.js v18+, which added [experimental support](https://nodejs.org/en/blog/announcements/v18-release-announce/#fetch-experimental) for `fetch`, although some browser-specific features may not be available.

 ## Installation

 [![http4s-dom Scala version support](https://index.scala-lang.org/http4s/http4s-dom/http4s-dom/latest.svg)](https://index.scala-lang.org/http4s/http4s-dom/http4s-dom)